 If you are able to work cooperatively with the other parent, discuss the matter with him or her and determine how best to handle the matter.
 If modifications to the visitation schedule are necessary, courts will generally approve and adopt these modifications so long as:

-Your DuPage County child custody attorneys at Arami Law Office can assist you with visitation and custody-related issues, whether caused by a parent who refuses to follow a court-ordered visitation schedule or a child who does not wish to visit the other child.
+Your DuPage County child custody attorneys at Arami Law can assist you with visitation and custody-related issues, whether caused by a parent who refuses to follow a court-ordered visitation schedule or a child who does not wish to visit the other child.
 The sooner you contact us, the sooner we can put our knowledge and experience to work for you.
 Call or contact us through our website today.